 Exercise Physiology KNR 400 Independent Study: Cumulative Culminating Experience (ISCCE)

 Beginning the first semester as a non-thesis master's degree student in exercise physiology, students shall demonstrate knowledge, skills, and abilities (KSAs) of the research process that are essential for attainment of Exercise Physiologist status.
-In order to graduate, the student must provide documentation in the form of a professional portfolio indicating that each KSA was mastered.
+In order to graduate, the student must provide documentation.

 An exercise physiology faculty member must sign-off once the student has demonstrated mastery of the KSA.
 Some tasks may be completed as part of regular course work.
 However, other tasks will require coordination with an Exercise Physiology faculty member outside of class.